SCIENCE IN SOUTH AFRICA

 NATIONAL SECTORS

-1. Department of Science and Innovation (DSI): The DSI plays a pivotal role in overseeing the resourcing and management of public NSI institutions.
+- Department of Science, Technology and Innovation (DSTI): The DSTI plays a pivotal role in overseeing the resourcing and management of public NSI institutions.
 It is responsible for setting strategic priorities for science and technology (S&T) and ensuring the effective implementation of innovation policies.

 Explore Further